 In maths, we will be going over the key objectives for Year 1 in terms of place value, multiplication and division and fractions.
 We will be doing lots of counting to and from 100, as well as reading and writing numbers in numerals and words.
 We will also explore how to represent numbers in different ways, ordering and comparing numbers by saying how many tens and ones they have and saying one more and one less than given numbers.
 We will have lots of opportunities to count in 2s, 5s and 10s, as well as making arrays, equal groups and sharing equally.
 Finally, we will explore fractions by looking at halves and quarters of shapes and amounts.

 Class Topic – China

-Well, it has been a bit of a strange one again this half term, as we are once again back in lockdown.
-However, we are making the best of it and whether we were in school or learning from home using Microsoft Teams for our three live lessons a day, we have been getting exactly the same interesting lessons!
+Well, it has been a bit of a strange one again this term, as we are once again back in lockdown.
+However, we have been making the best of it and whether we were in school or learning from home using Microsoft Teams for our three live lessons a day, we have been getting exactly the same interesting lessons!
 Our attendance and engagement has been excellent, and I would like to thank the parents at home for all of their hard work and support.